kovidgoyal/calibre/src/libprs500/manual/gui.rst

 .. _add_books:

-|adbi| Add books
+Add books
 ~~~~~~~~~~~~~~~~~~
 .. |adbi| image:: images/add_books.png
-    :align: middle

-The :guilabel:`Add books` action has three variations, accessed by the arrow next to the button.
+|adbi| The :guilabel:`Add books` action has three variations, accessed by the arrow next to the button.

     1. **Add books from a single directory**: Opens a file chooser dialog and allows you to specify which books in a directory should be added.
 This action is *context sensitive*, i.e. it depends on which :ref:`catalog <catalogs>` you have selected.
 If you have selected the :guilabel:`Library`, books will be added to the library.
 If you have selected the ebook reader device, the books will be uploaded to the device, and so on.